laraost/BananaPersist/README.md

 # Banana Trees

-This implements the banana tree data structure introduced by Cultrera di Montesano, Edelsbrunner, Henzinger and Ost at SODA 2024.
+This implements the banana tree data structure introduced in Cultrera di Montesano et al. "Dynamically Maintaining the Persistent Homology of Time Series" at SODA 2024.

 # Build Instructions